-Civil Service Local (CS Local) is a cross departmental team which is part of the Cabinet Office but based in locations around Scotland, England and Wales.
+Civil Service Local (CS Local) is a cross departmental team which is part of the Cabinet Office but based in locations around Scotland, England, Northern Ireland and Wales.
 Our purpose is to bring together departments and agencies within each locality to deliver actions and opportunities that will bring the vision for a Brilliant Civil Service to life and encourage more of us to be part of it.

 Who we are and what we do

 See also our information and discussion pages (blog) which is updated regularly.

 Through better participation the Civil Service will achieve the cultural shift needed to turn vision into reality and our role is to be a catalyst in that process.
 We provide a creative spark and energy that drives change forward, we connect people from different departments and help them to share expertise and develop skills and solutions that benefit the business and customers.